jomakori/gke_GitOps/services/helm/tailscale/README.md

 # Tailscale Kubernetes Operator

-Dependency-override layer for the upstream `tailscale-operator` chart (v1.98.9, repo `https://pkgs.tailscale.com/helmcharts`).
-The operator joins this cluster to the tailnet and exposes the kube-apiserver as a tailnet service so the Terraform CI pipeline (GitHub Actions runners, off-cluster) can reach the API server.
+This operator joins this cluster to the tailnet for private access.

 ## What it does